inmaugarc/DataEngineer/p4/README.md

 They don't have an easy way to query their data that is stored in a directory of JSON files with the logs on user activity on the app.
 They have also a directory with JSON metadata on the songs in their app.

 The goals of this project are:
-> * Creating a Redshift datawarehouse with tables specifically designed to optimize queries on song play analysis.
+> * Create a Data Lake with tables specifically designed to optimize queries on song play analysis.
-> * Create a datawarehouse, defining fact and dimension tables for a star schema
-> * Design and implement the ETL pipeline for the analysis.
-This pipeline transfers data from files in two directories into some tables
+> * Build an ETL pipeline to load data hosted on S3, process the data into analytics tables using Spark and load them back into S3
-> * Use Python and SQL
+> * Deploy a Spark process on a cluster using AWS

 ## Project Structure<a name="structure"></a>